VPN Services available to use through DockSTARTer

 #!/bin/bash if [[ -L "/sbin/init" ]]; then systemctl start docker else /etc/init.d/docker start fi

 #!/bin/bash if [[ -L "/sbin/init" ]]; then systemctl stop docker else /etc/init.d/docker stop fi

 ds -c.
 If you stop the OpenVPN service, thereby stopping Docker, DockSTARTER might fail.
 Start your OpenVPN service and run

 PIA with Transmission

 If you run into slow VPN issues, it may be the container is using a default .ovpn config.
-So you'd use something like this in a Override:
+So you'd use something like this with Overrides / Introduction: